+Note: Both SNMPv3 and SCM is supported for Wavence, Release 24 and earlier.
+For nodes using Wavence, Release 25 or later, only SNMPv3 is supported.

+1

-- Choose Administration \rightarrow Security \rightarrow NE User Configuration from the NFM-P main menu.
-The NE User Configuration form opens. - 2
+Choose Administration $\rightarrow$ Security $\rightarrow$ NE User Configuration from the NFM-P main menu.
+The NE User Configuration form opens.

+2

 Click Create.
 The NE User Global Policy (Create) form opens.

+3

 Configure the User Name parameter as the same SNMPv3 username that you configured in the WebCT.

+4

 Select SNMP in the Access panel and click on the SNMPv3 tab.

+5

 Set the Authentication Protocol parameter to SHA.

+6

 Set the Privacy Protocol parameter to AES 256.

 7

 Configure the parameters in the Set New Authentication Password and the Set New Privacy Password panels with the same values that you provided in the WebCT.

+8

 Save your changes and close the form.

 END OF STEPS

-6.4 1 To configure Wavence SCM NE mediation
+6.4 То configure Wavence SCM NE mediation

-6.4.1 eps

-1
+C 1

+6.4.1 Ste •

-Choose Administration \rightarrow Mediation from the NFM-P main menu.
-The Mediation (Edit) form opens with the General tab displayed.
+1 Choose Administration→Mediation from the NFM-P main menu.
+The Mediation (Edit) form

-2
+opens with the General tab displayed.

 Click on the Mediation Security tab.

-3

 Perform one of the following:

-a.
+- a.
 Click Create to create a new mediation security policy.
-The Mediation Policy (Create) form opens.
+The Mediation Policy (Create) form opens. - b.

-b.
 Choose an existing policy and click Properties.
-The Mediation Policy (Edit) form opens.

-4

-Set the Security Model parameter as SNMP v3 (USM).

-Select the SNMPv3 user in the SNMPv3 panel.
+The Mediation Policy (Edit) form opens. - - Set the Security Model parameter as SNMP v3 (USM). - 5 Select the SNMPv3 user in the SNMPv3 panel. - 6 -

-6

 Retain the default values for all other parameters in the Mediation Policy (Create/Edit) form.

-7

-Save your changes and close the form.
+7 Save your changes and close the form.

-End OF STEPS